jeffhandley/CommandLineApps/System.CommandLine-Proposal.md

 #### Invocation

 Invocation of options is an interesting API challenge.
-While we need to exclude any specific invocation model from the option API, and it's atypical for an option to have its own invocation, there's value in all invocation models being able to share the same invocation precedence logic that is currently baked into the parser.
+We need to exclude any specific invocation model from the option API, and it's atypical for an option to have its own invocation.
+But there's value in all invocation models being able to share the same invocation precedence logic that is currently baked into the parser.
 To produce information on the parse result that makes it clear what symbol should be invoked, it's possible that an option needs to carry information that it can be invoked, thus taking precedence over the command it's a child of.

 Alternatively, instead of addressing this problem of invocation precedence within the symbol APIs though, documentation could cover the scenario of options that have their own invocation.
 That documentation could include guidelines for how precedence should be implemented.
-While we want to embrace the idea that invocation models will come and go and otherwise evolve, there will be a very small number of invocation models compared to the number of CLI applications.
+While we want to embrace the idea that invocation models will come and go and otherwise evolve, there will be a very small number of invocation models compared to the number of CLI applications, and invocation model authors will be reading documentation, writing tests, and aiming to match existing end-user behavior.

 An invocation model that uses a "registration" programming model, where commands are registered or "mapped", that registration system could support various `CliSymbol` types being registered.
 For example, all directives, commands, and sub-commands would need to be registered, and options could also be registered.
 Precedence logic would likely be: Directives, Options (in order of registration), Commands (and their sub-commands).